alisdair/team-time-zone/NOTES.md

 * Appears to not set a STATE parameter; easiest way to check this is to try it
 * Only gets us as far as the authentication code, which we still need to send to our server to get the acccess token
 * Works with ember-simple-auth, but I'm not sure how

+---

+Okay, so we have:

+* A shit but working authorizer
+* A stubbed out authenticator
+* Working mirage test stubs

+On all this authorisation junk, we need to:

+* Integrate and customise torii to hit Slack's real oauth2 endpoint
+* Build a real authenticator (more likely just use the oauth2 one)
+* Test everything

+Other things that need doing:

+* Extend the ember-lightning app to act as an oauth2 authorizer
+* Fix torii to not use fixed STATE
+* Import the UI from JSBin
+* Styles for everything
+* More testing again forever
+* Pick a good domain name

+Goals:

+* Write up some things you've learned
+* Maybe come up with a talk or two